WingsDao/wings-light-bridge/README.md

 ---

-## If you already created project on wings.ai head to [¶Crowdsale start](https://github.com/WingsDao/wings-light-bridge#crowdsale-start).
+## If you already created project on wings.ai head to [¶During forecasting](https://github.com/WingsDao/wings-light-bridge#during-forecasting).

 ---